jmashuque/openmw-batch-script-android-windows/README.md

 <h2>Usage:</h2>

+On the right side of this page, under Releases, click the latest version, download the zip, and unpack it somewhere.
 For default function, firstly you need your latest openmw.cfg file ready.
 Just place the file, as well as the folders for openmw-validator, OMWLLF and DeltaPlugin, in the same folder as runme.bat, then go into the batch file and change the following values:

 <li>folderData = location of Data Files folder on android</li>
 <li>replaceData = location of Data Files folder on windows</li>